-PNC220 - Practical Nursing Clinical
+PNC220 - Practical Nursing and Clinical

-Practical Nursing Clinical
+Practical Nursing and Clinical

 Students apply theoretical concepts in a nursing practice setting.
 Working with health care professionals and clients they will make a positive contribution to the health and healing of individuals and families.

 This subject focuses on the application of theory from: